skwp/git-workflows-book/README.md

 Git provides a number of tools which can alter your commit history to clean up your changes after the fact, as well as tools to use prior to and during commit time to keep separate changes separate.
 I use this capability to maintain a *one changeset per feature, one feature per changeset* development philosophy.

 This is important for two reasons: First, because it makes it easy for your fellow developers to see change history in one spot and do simple code reviews without tracking a bug or feature across many commit sets.
 Second, because it simplifies constructing selective releases on the fly (picking a specific set of bugs and features to be included into a new branch).

+## Chapter 2 - Keeping Your Changsets Clean

 ### Using the index for breaking apart quick changes